Ucnt/gcp-cloud-build-slack-notifier/README.md

 ## Troubleshooting
 * If the cloud-builds topic is not receiving Pub/Sub messages, disable and re-enable the Cloud Builds API after creating the topic.
+* If you see Pub/Sub messages going in but no notifications, check the Cloud Function logs.
+Depending on where you get the bulid from, the fields may be different, e.g. lines 29-53 might need to be updated to point to the JSON location of the repo or SHA values.